• Skip to primary navigation

 • Garnish: Slivered almonds and pistachios (optional)

 • (optional if using regular besan flour) Warm Milk and Ghee: Required for Dhrabo.
-Making great Magas requires a coarse texture, which we can achieve by adding warm milk and ghee into the flour.
-The procedure is known as 'Dhrabo' in Gujarati.
+Making great Magas requires a coarse texture, which we can achieve by adding warm milk and ghee to the flour.
+The procedure is known as ‘Dhrabo’ in Gujarati.
 We need warm milk and ghee, not piping hot.

 Ingredients you'll need to make Magas